 NO man would be stirring, much less bestir himself about any business, if it were not for the hope of getting something.
-And as it is the hope of attaining that puts us to doing, so it is the hope of attaining that puts us to suffering.
+And as it is the hope of attaining that puts us to suffering.
 Who would suffer for Jesus Christ if he did not have a hope of attaining something better than he can lose by his sufferings?
 Therefore Jesus Christ has set that hope before us.
 To suffer rightly for Jesus Christ is so honourable that we should suffer willingly, even though we get nothing by it.
 Yet he has set a reward before us - a crown by his cross.
 He has assured us that all our losses - even our loss of life for his sake - shall turn to our gain and profit.
 Hope of attaining is the motive for every undertaking.
 No wise man will meddle with doing what is either impossible to do, or altogether unprofitable when it is done.
 Were it not for hope, the heart would faint - first, in labouring; secondly, in suffering; thirdly, in waiting.
 Hope is like a helmet on the head when we are in danger of blows (1Thess.
-5.8); and it is like an anchor, both sure and steadfast, when we are in storms. - JOB 41.9.
+5.8); and it is like an anchor, both sure and steadfast, when we are in storms. - Job 41.9.